Abacuss: Bridging Research & IndustryBackNews & Events

 19th June 2020

-The Universities of Glasgow, Manchester and Sheffield in association with the Gaitherin, which brings together Scotland’s most innovative academic and business minds for regular networking events.
+The Universities of Glasgow, Manchester and Sheffield in association with the Gaitherin, brings together Scotland’s most innovative academic and business minds for regular networking events.

 13 May 2020